archoncloud/archoncloud-ethereum/README.md

 `func GetEthKeySet(keystoreFilepath, password string) (ethKeySet EthereumKeyset, err error)`

+Given keystoreFilepath and password, open an encrypted V3 keystore file to obtain EthereumKeyset.

 `func (e *EthereumKeyset) SignTx(tx *types.Transaction, height string) (*types.Transaction, error)`

+This SignTx method is used in the repository as a subroutine of the API's that construct, sign, and broadcast transactions to the Ethereum Blockchain.
+The developer does not need to call this directly in ADC.

 `func (e *EthereumKeyset) ExportPrivateKey() (string, error)`

+CAUTION!
+Exposing your private key may lead to a loss of Ethereum token!
+Do not use this function unless you are familiar with best security practices with respect to public-key cryptography.

 `func GenerateAndSaveEthereumWallet(keystoreFilepath, password string) error`

+Generate encrypted V3 keystore with chosen password and store to filesystem at keystoreFilepath.

 `func GenerateAndSaveEthereumWalletFromPrivateKey(privateKey, keystoreFilepath, password string) error`

+Given privateKey, generate encrypted V3 keystore with chosen password and store to filesystem at keystoreFilepath.

 --------------------------------------------------------------------